doas-ice/QCompressPDF/README.md

 3. The installation may take a few minutes — please be patient!

 ### 🐧 Linux (KDE only)
+**Prerequisites:** Make sure you have Python 3 installed on your system.

 1. Clone or download this repository.
 2. Run the installer script manually:
    ```sh